 What is the Age Pension assets test?

 If you’re over the limits, you might miss out on the Age Pension.
-You’ll need to meet the other eligibility for Age Pension too.
+You’ll need to meet the other eligibility requirements for Age Pension too.

 What's included in the assets test?